FunctionLab/sei-manuscript/README.md

 to get the data and resource files used in these analyses. **NOTE**: `download_data.sh` contains the commands to download data for ALL the analyses in this repository, which can total around 1TB or more.
 We have commented out all analysis-specific downloads by default, and highly recommend you review the memory requirements for each analysis in the `download_data.sh` file before deciding to download anything.

 Each directory may also have its own README you should refer to before running any of the scripts/notebooks provided.

+### Sequence Classes

+If you are interested in running the Sei framework on your own list of variants, you can refer to the [sei-framework](https://github.com/FunctionLab/sei-framework) repository.

+We also provide some additional resources in [https://sei-files.s3.amazonaws.com/resources.tar.gz](https://sei-files.s3.amazonaws.com/resources.tar.gz) which can be used for reproducing or adapting the analyses we described in the manuscript.
+As mentioned earlier, you can refer to `download_data.sh` to get analysis-specific data files.

+The files in `resources`:
+- Sei model: `sei.py`, `sei.pth`
+- Chromatin profiles: `sei_chromatin_profiles.txt` (`sei_profiles*.npy` are the NumPy-loadable versions of this file)
+- Sequence class names: `cnames.tsv`
+- Computing sequence class scores (see methods): `histone_inds.npy` (histone normalization), projection `projvec_targets.npy`
+- Louvain community clustering sequence class assignments\*: `seqclass_louvain_wgt.npy` and corresponding coordinates `genome_coordinates.seqclass_louvain_wgt.txt`
+- Genome-wide sequence class annotations (hg38)\*: `hg38.seqclass_annotation.bed`

+\*Note: We provide the annotations for all 61 clusters output by Louvain community clustering.
+Our manuscript only focuses on the largest 40 sequence classes (see methods), but you can refer to Supplementary Figure 19 for an interpretation of clusters 40-61, which mostly have low enrichment or are enriched in repeats.

+## Code for results/figures

 The directories correspond to the following figures/analyses:
 - `visualize_genome`: Visualization of human genome sequences across the whole-genome (Fig 1)